danieljjb/smarty-pants-quiz/README.md

 * As a user, I want to see a scoreboard with both my score and other users scores.

 ## Site Owner Goals
+* Provide a website that is easy to navigate.
+* Create a visually appealing website to maintain user attention.
+* Introduce a competitive aspect to the website via a scoreboard.